The Gay Falcon: Production

-The Gay Falcon was intended by RKO Radio Pictures to introduce a replacement for The Saint series, after RKO decided to sever ties with Leslie Charteris, the creator of the Saint who disapproved of the way the studio had been adapting his stories, especially with how George Sanders was playing the title character.
+The Gay Falcon was intended by RKO Radio Pictures to introduce a replacement for The Saint series after RKO decided to sever ties with Leslie Charteris, the creator of The Saint who disapproved of the way the studio had been adapting his stories, especially with how George Sanders was playing the title character Simon Templar/The Saint.
 Renewing the film rights to the latter character would also be too expensive.

-After RKO decided to replace the "Saint" series, the studio began to search for a new mystery character similar to the "Saint".
-George Sanders, on loan to RKO from Twentieth Century-Fox, was retained in the lead role.
+After RKO decided to replace The Saint series, the studio began to search for a new mystery character similar to the Saint.
+Sanders, on loan to RKO from Twentieth Century-Fox, was retained in the lead role.